genomicsITER/hybridassembly/README.md

 SAMPLENAME,SAMPLENAME_R1_001.fastq.gz,SAMPLENAME_R2_001.fastq.gz,SAMPLENAME_LR.fastq.gz
 ```

+> [!TIP]
+> If you are working with large genomes, as human, we recommend to include only one sample in the samplesheet at a time, due to the high computational requirements used by some pipeline steps.

 Each row represents a sample with both paired-end FASTQ files (gzipped) and ONT long-read FASTQ file (gzipped).

 Now, you can run the pipeline using: